Connect with us

 It is also a fun, celebratory occasion that allows the bride’s close friends and family members to spend time together before the big day.
 It’s a practical opportunity for guests to “shower” the bride-to-be with gifts to help her establish a home with her future spouse.

-I must confess it’s an added fun-filled experience, no lady intending to marry should miss. planing yours to be special and memorable, makes it a unique event.
-Your planning should be well structured and organized, nothing should be left out..
+I must confess it’s an added fun-filled experience that no lady intending to marry should miss.
+Planning yours to be special and memorable makes it a unique event.
+Your planning should be well structured and organized; nothing should be left out.

 Bridal showers originated centuries ago during the days of dowries.
 When women wanted to marry “unsuitable” husbands, their families refused to provide a dowry, so friends of the couple gathered to pitch in and make up for the lack of a dowry by helping them set up their home.